THE INFORMATION ON THIS PAGE IS NO LONGER ACCURATE

-- Because of the significantly reduced tuition of CAPP courses compared to on-campus courses, UW Oshkosh cannot offer any financial assistance such as financial aid, scholarships for CAPP tuition, tuition reduction (beyond Tuition Assistance for students on free or reduced lunch), etc.
+- Because of the significantly reduced tuition of CAPP courses compared to on-campus courses, UW Oshkosh does not offer any financial assistance such as financial aid, scholarships for CAPP tuition, tuition reduction (beyond Tuition Assistance for students on free or reduced lunch), etc.

 UW Oshkosh CAPP

 University of Wisconsin Oshkosh